Competition is fiercer than ever amongst potential job seekers, which begs the question: how do you make your resume stand out?

 It is essential to make use of the critical keyword phrases since most firms use the ATS (applicant tracking systems) in sorting and rating the scores during the job application process.
 The systems are programmed to discover and rank some related keywords.

 Therefore, it’s crucial for you to use keywords throughout your resume and cover letter.
 It may be wise to use the core competencies section for this purpose, which states your initial qualifications.

 What’s an applicant tracking system?

-An applicant tracking system, os ATS, is used in most cases to filter applicants based on a programmed criteria.
-The ATS criteria varies, and can filter applicants based on keywords, skills, former employers, years of experience, school, GPA or even credit score.
+An applicant tracking system, os ATS, is used in most cases to filter applicants based on programmed criteria.
+The ATS criteria vary and can filter applicants based on keywords, skills, former employers, years of experience, school, GPA, or even credit score.

 So, be sure to include a category for training, publications, certifications, and professional development.
 This should touch on your past leadership with other professional groups or any other presentations or publications.
 Just don’t make it too long.

 Recruiters and HR professionals don’t want to read novels, they want to know if you’re right for a job or not.

 The data is unclear on this.
 However, from personal experience, I think it’s best to skip it simply because your experience and accomplishments should do the talking for you.

 Not to mention it can introduce bias into the equation, and those forces could work against you (or for you).
 Whether it’s your age, race, gender, weight, personal style, or religion.
 Why introduce more variables that could potentially disqualify you?